yceh/usher/recombination/filtering/README.md

 - `mat`: The Mutation Annotated Tree (MAT) protobuf that you want to search for recombination events.

+- `raw_sequences_path`: A compressed (`.xz`) raw sequence file that contains all the raw sequences for all samples in the given MAT.
+This is required by RIPPLES post-filtration pipeline, which performs a sequencing quality check of putative recombinants that are detected.

 - `results`: The output directory remote path on GCP Storage Bucket where RIPPLES will output results.

 ### GCP Machine Type Options: